How much money can you save with a Wi-Fi smart thermostat?

-The novelty value of being able to control home temperature with your iPhone or iPad is high, but in terms of real dollars and cents, WiFi thermostats are expensive compared to normal programmable thermostats, especially if you require pro installation.
-The degree of energy savings will determine whether a WiFi thermostat is a worthwhile purchase, and we're going to help you figure that out.
+The novelty value of being able to control home temperature with your iPhone or iPad is high, but in terms of real dollars and cents, Wi-Fi smart thermostats are expensive compared to normal programmable thermostats, especially if you require pro installation.
+The degree of energy savings will determine whether a Wi-Fi smart thermostat is a worthwhile purchase, and we're going to help you figure that out.

-Let's take a look at the energy savings that WiFi thermostat manufacturers promote in their advertising, with the caveat that these numbers can vary wildly based on home size, insulation, local weather, type of climate control system, and how much time you spend out of the house.
+Let's take a look at the energy savings that Wi-Fi smart thermostat manufacturers promote in their advertising, with the caveat that these numbers can vary wildly based on home size, insulation, local weather, type of climate control system, and how much time you spend out of the house.

 As you might expect, the manufacturers are very clear that the savings numbers they offer are purely estimates and not guarantees.
 Ecobee claims their thermostats saved owners an average of 23% in heating and cooling costs in 2013, while Nest says they've saved 10 - 12% on heating and 15% on cooling between three studies, resulting in average annual savings of $131 - $145.
 Nest and Honeywell have savings calculators available where you can get a ballpark idea of how much money you can save.
 With these numbers, it would take at least a year for the thermostat to pay for itself in savings, and more likely two or three.

 The U.S. Department of Energy estimates homeowners save an average of 10% annually with a programmable thermostat.